fdurupinar/bioagents/README.md

 To run with the SBGNViz front-end, launch the system as `perl scripts/run-cwc.perl bio -sbgnviz`.
-SBGNViz is implemented in JavaScript.
-It has the following
+SBGNViz is implemented in JavaScript, and depends on `mongodb`.
-dependencies: mongodb and nodejs.
-On Mac, these can be installed as
+On Mac, MongoDB can be installed as
 ```
-brew install node
 brew install mongodb
 ```
 or